MarcoFele98/MarcoFele98/README.md

-# Who?
-Hey there!
+# Hey there!

+## Who?
 I am a PhD candidate in biological sciences at Swansea University, Wales (UK).
 I am investigating the effect of individual heterogeneity on collective behaviour, wih the aim of developing bio-inspired algorithms for swarm robotics.

 ## Why ?